2022 Wimbledon Championships – Wheelchair men's singles

 Shingo Kunieda defeated Alfie Hewett in the final, 4–6, 7–5, 7–6(10–5) to win the gentlemen's singles wheelchair tennis title at the 2022 Wimbledon Championships.
 It was his first Wimbledon singles title and record-extending 28th major singles title overall.
 With the win, Kunieda completed both a non-calendar year Grand Slam and the career Super Slam.
-Hewett served for the championship four times, but was broken all four times by Kunieda.
+Hewett served for the championship four times, but Kunieda broke his serve on all four occasions.

 Joachim Gérard was the defending champion, but was defeated by Kunieda in the semifinals.